googlecodelabs/migrate-python2-appengine/README.md

     - RECOMMENDED:
         - Module 7 - add App Engine (push) tasks
     - OTHER OPTIONS (in somewhat priority order):
+        - Module 11 - migrate to Cloud Functions
         - Module 5 - migrate to Cloud Run container with Cloud Buildpacks
+        - Module 4 - migrate to Cloud Run container with Docker

 ## Considerations for mobile developers